 Plein Air painters possess a unique blend of talents and character.
 Not only must they work quickly, and carry their equipment on sometimes difficult treks to painting sites, they sometimes must work in unusual (think floating docks rocking back and forth, vertigo at uneven cliff-side locations) and extreme conditions, including high winds, sun, desert heat, mosquitoes, cold and rain.

 About the Art & Cultural Commission

 The Capitola Art and Cultural Commission also produces other cultural events, such as the Twilight Concerts, Summer Movies at the Beach, and the Art & Music at the Beach Series.
 They instigate the call for all new works in the City’s Public Art Collection, and recently released a free iOS app that provides information about local historic sites and public art, the “Capitola Self-Guided Tour of Public Art and Historic Sites,” available at the app store.
 More info at http://www.cityofcapitola.org/acc/page/art-cultural-commission

 November 4-5, 2016

 Capitola Plein Air, a FREE, lively arts event!
 Art Pop Up Tent for hands-on art-making for all visitors, live music, and forty local and regional artists selling their works and competing for the top prize.
 Watch artists paint 10-2 Saturday all over Capitola, and buy their work at the official exhibition from 11-4 on Sunday at New Brighton Middle School Performing Arts Center.
 The best in show will be purchased for $1,500, and displayed as part of the City’s public art collection.
-Other pro and amateur division ribbons will be awarded, including People’s Choice, at 3 pm.
+Other ribbons will be awarded, including People’s Choice, at 3 pm.
 Presented by the Capitola Art & Cultural Commission. capitolapleinair.com

 Photos of past Winning Artists and Artworks